Any-Winter-4079/LLM-Arduino-Robot/README.md

 const char* websocket_server_host2 = "*.*.*.*";
 ```

-with your computer IP, when connected to your backup network
+with your computer IP, when connected to your backup network.

 > **Note:** Make sure to provide unique IPs to each ESP32 (e.g. `192.168.1.180` and `192.168.1.181` for your ESP32-CAMs and `192.168.1.182` for your ESP32-WROVER, with your computer at `192.168.1.174`).

-Then, for each of your 2 cameras (e.g. AiThinker, M5Stack Wide) and WROVER (e.g. Freenove), flash (through their USB type C or VCC/GND/TX/RX) `esp32/XXXX/production.ino` (e.g. `esp32/m5stackwide/production.ino`) with the following `Tools` setup:
+Finally, for each of your 2 cameras (e.g. AiThinker, M5Stack Wide) and WROVER (e.g. Freenove), flash (through their USB type C or VCC/GND/TX/RX) the corresponding production sketch (i.e. `esp32/cam/m5stackwide-production.ino`, `esp32/cam/aithinker-production.ino` or `esp32/wrover/production.ino`) with the following `Tools` setup:

 ```
 Board: "ESP32 Dev Module"